Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

-As we illustrated in sections \ref{sec_fail_redundant}-\ref{sec_fail_ineffect}, oftentimes the cause for failing as a teacher is that she knows too little about, or pays too little attention to, the standard of knowledge of her partner.
-However, the student also bears responsibility through \emph{Providing a Back Channel} (see \ref{Fac_Stu_PBC}) and \emph{Expressing Knowledge Wants \& Needs} (see \ref{Fac_Stu_KWN}).
+Starving the teacher.
+As we illustrated in sections \ref{sec_fail_redundant}-\ref{sec_fail_ineffect}, the cause of failing as a \emph{CTeach} is often that he or she knows too little about (or pays too little attention to) the standard of knowledge or knowledge wants of the \emph{CStud}.
+The \emph{CStud} can aggravate this problem by failing to provide feedback via a \emph{Back Channel} (see \ref{Fac_Stu_PBC}) and by insufficiently \emph{Expressing Knowledge Wants} (see \ref{Fac_Stu_KWN}).

-The lack of the latter is hard to pinpoint and to codify.
-But the lack of \emph{Providing a Back Channel} becomes clear when comparing different knowledge transfer examples with one another.
-Especially when looking at Example~\ref{PA3_AssertSame}, we see many instances where P3 doesn't react to P1's knowledge transfer attempts in a way that would signal to him if, and to what degree, he understood the explanation.
+The latter is hard to pinpoint and to codify.
+But the lack of \emph{Providing a Back Channel} becomes clear when comparing different knowledge transfer episodes with one another.
+Especially in Example~\ref{PA3_AssertSame}, we see many instances where P3 does not provide feedback on P1's knowledge transfer attempts.
+See also Example~\ref{PA3_runTests}.